wikimedia/wikipedia-wikiwidgets-Formicarium/README.md

 Tasks
 -----
 * Allow n-state ants, see http://www.math.stonybrook.edu/preprints/ims95-1.pdf
-* Generalize so that more than one Formicarium can be placed in the same page
+* Generalize so that more than one widget can be placed in the same page
+* Keep the messages array in its own file